 - Compensation is at two-thirds of average pay if single

 - Compensation is at three-fourths of average pay if married or with other dependents

 - Medical expenses, disability payments, job retraining, and death benefits may be paid

-For any questions that you may have about this or other laws intended to help injured workers and their families, contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227.
+For any questions that you may have about this or other laws intended to help injured workers and their families, contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227.